 Not much.

 Import crews and jobs via CSV, set zones and geofences, and start the pilot.
-Integrations can follow once you’ve proven the lift.
+Integrations can follow once you’ve demonstrated the uplift.

 How do we prove ROI?